How to pay employees in a small business

 |Commission||Most common in sales and recruitment roles, employees receive a share of the sales they make.
 While commission roles often include a basic salary/wage, this is not always the case.|

 |Piece work||Employees are paid a set amount for every unit they produce – common in the manufacturing and textiles sector.|

-Aside from their normal salary or wages, you may also need to record/pay employees a number of other types of pay.
+As well as their normal salary or wages, you may also need to pay employees (and thus record details of) a number of other types of pay.

 - Statutory Sick Pay (SSP)

 - Maternity Pay